 Jeffrey Gahler submitted a letter to local media in recent weeks criticizing comments about staffing levels made by the current sheriff.

-Gahler submitted a second letter on the topic in response to Bane's comments.
+Gahler submitted in response to Bane's comments.

 In Bane's letter, he extends an invitation to discuss the matter with Gahler.